 What to do if you are caring for someone in a mental health emergency

 If you're caring for someone and are concerned for their safety, you can consider the options above.
-However, if you can't get the person to an Emergency Department and you can't keep them safe, you can call 999.
+If you can't get them to an Emergency Department and you can't keep them safe, you can call 999.

 If you or someone you know needs help, and you would like to speak to someone by telephone, you can also call Lifeline free, in confidence, 24/7 on:

 For more information: